Cotia

 Cotia is a municipality in the state of São Paulo in Brazil.
 It is part of the Metropolitan Region of São Paulo.
-The population is 253,608 (2020 est.) in an area of 323.99 km².
+The population is 274.413 (2022 est.) in an area of 323.99 km2.
 The city is at an elevation of 853 m.
 Cotia is linked with the Rodovia Raposo Tavares highway.

+The municipality is made up of the headquarters and the district of Caucaia do Alto, with its former districts of Jandira, Itapevi and Vargem Grande Paulista (originally called Raposo Tavares) having been split off to form new municipalities.

 History

 Cotia was founded in 1580, and was an active village during the "bandeiras" expeditions.
 In 1626, Raposo Tavares and his companions arrived in the city.
 The "Sítio do Mandú" and "Sítio do Padre Inácio" (Mandu's Ranch and Priest Inácio's Ranch) were some of the first rural houses to be built there.
 Nowadays, they are preserved by the "Instituto Brasileiro de Patrimônio Cultural.
 Cotia was declared an independent municipality on April 2, 1856.
 According to the 1980 demographic census, the city had a population of over 62 thousand people.

+Economy

+The city's economy is quite diverse, with the industrial and agricultural sectors standing out.

+In the industrial sector located along the Raposo Tavares Highway and its surroundings, the most important products are electrical materials, chemicals, ceramics, toys, textiles, explosives, food, wine, brandy and agricultural machinery.

+In agriculture, the most notable are potatoes, tomatoes, corn, beans, garlic and various fruits, most of which come from Caucaia do Alto.
+Poultry farming is also developed in the municipality.

+In 2014, the municipality had 1,200 licensed companies (micro, small, medium and service providers) and, by the first quarter of 2015, it had 6,186 individual microentrepreneurs.